 West Lewis County is the agricultural heart of our region, with lush and fertile valleys sustained by the Chehalis River and the South Fork Chehalis River.
+In the springtime, the area is a lush green; in the autumn, this region transitions to one of vibrant color as leaves burst with color.

 Start by heading out from Chehalis on state Route 6 toward Adna.
 Take Bunker Creek Road to Dieckman Road and then enjoy a few moments at Back Memorial County Park, especially if Mount Rainier is in full view in the distance.
 Bring a camera with a zoom lens and shoot away!